 The trick in building a ported box is to get the right size enclosure and the right size vent.
-The vent redirects sound from the back of the cone and adds it to the sound coming from the front, which significantly increases bass output loudness.
+The vent redirects sound from the back of the cone and adds it to the front’s sound, significantly increasing bass output loudness.

 - Reduced distortion and cone excursion.

 - Ported boxes give you that extra bump required in certain types of music.
 That bump is due to the air flowing in and out of the vent, resulting in a sound effect mildly resembling a whistle or blowing across (Over-blowing) the top of an empty bottle.

 - The sound coming from inside the box through the vent can do more damage than good to certain types of music.

 - Ported boxes are more sensitive to climate changes such as humidity, temperature…etc.

 - Ported enclosures are also more sensitive to changes such as driver fatigue.